-Your Union takes its role as a champion for equality very seriously, everything that we do as a Union is bound by our Equal Opportunities policy and we are accredited as a Zero Tolerance Union actively challenging sexual harassment within our society.
+Your Union takes its role as a champion for equality very seriously.
+Everything that we do as a Union is bound by our Equal, Diversity and Inclusion policy and we are accredited as a Zero Tolerance Union actively challenging sexual harassment within our society.

-Last semester we launched our new Equality, Diversity and Inclusion Strategy.
-This comes with a framework and action plan which various members of the union team are responsible for delivering.
+Our Equality, Diversity and Inclusion Strategy comes with a framework and action plan which various members of the Union team are responsible for delivering.
 These actions are coordinated by a sub-group that is accountable to the Trustee Board of the organisation.
 You can read our Equality, Diversity & Inclusion strategy here.

 Below you'll find some information on the ways we work to champion E,D & I at Stirling.
 If you have any suggestions or feedback, we'd love to know.
 Please email us at email@example.com or drop one of our Union Officers a message.

-Equality, diversity, and inclusion are at the core of the work we do as a Students' Union year round and we are highlighting Black History Month this October.
+Equality, diversity, and inclusion are at the core of the work we do as a Students' Union year round and we work each October to recognise Black History Month.
 This is our chance to put a spotlight on all of the incredible Black people throughout history who have left their mark on the world, and to celebrate the unique and enriching Black culture they have cultivated.
 It goes beyond this as well, by taking this month to self-educate and raise more awareness around Black history and culture, we can then be better allies throughout the rest of the year and actively work on making our world a more just and equal place for all.

 Check out this powerful video from Bleed Green TV of some of our Sports Union students talking about what Black Lives Matter means to them.